 - Keep in touch with your customers on their favourite channels

 - Augment conversion rates

-- Beat your competition
+- Beat your competition and augment customer loyalty

 - Lower your customer acquisition costs